The Curious Adventurers

 Picture

-A worthwhile climb out of the village is to Mirador de la Garita and Mirador de la Atalaya from where you can enjoy the magnificent views across the village and towards the Atlantic.
+A rewarding climb out of the village leads to Mirador de la Garita and Mirador de la Atalaya, two viewpoints that offer magnificent panoramas over Cudillero and out towards the vast expanse of the Atlantic.

 Picture